ibm-cloud-docs/devsecops/devsecops-release-notes.md

 :   Released new schema (v2) for the required evidence validation configuration file.
 Please refer [here](/docs/devsecops?topic=devsecops-evidence-checks-validation#evidence-checks-config-filev2) for documentation using the new schema.

 Performance improvements
-:   Improved pipeline performance when Cloud Object Storage(COS) as the evidence locker for one pipeline evidences
+:   Improved pipeline performance when Cloud Object Storage (COS) is used as the evidence locker for one pipeline evidences.

 Support for Sysdig policies
 :   Added the support for Sysdig policies.
 Issues are created based on the applied policies.